ziemsky/fs-structure/testing.md

 ### Unit Tests
 Tests focusing on individual classes whose dependencies and collaborators are easy/ok to mock.

-## Automated Test Quality Assurances
+## Automated Test Quality Assurance
-Coverage and mutation checks: initial assumption is to strive for 100% level of both but calculated cumulatively across all types of checks.
+Coverage and mutation checks: initial goal is to strive for 100% level of both but calculated cumulatively across all types of checks.
 This means that it is acceptable for, say, unit tests not to satisfy 100% coverage on their own because the rest will be satisfied by other tests.